-Natural health and well-being for you & your family in the heart of Suffolk, close to Bury St Edmunds and Stowmarket
+Bowen, Reflexology & Reiki: Natural health and well-being for you & your family in Bury St Edmunds and the surrounding areas

-More of us than ever are choosing to take a more integrated, natural and holistic approach to our health and well-being, and my passion is enabling my clients to do this through the use of Bowen and Reflexology.
-Both very gentle, these treatments are suitable for anyone of any age, from babies through to the elderly.
+More of us than ever are choosing to take a more natural and holistic approach to our health and well-being, and I am passionate about enabling my clients to do this through:

-My clients come to me for a variety of reasons; some because they need the time out to relax and recharge, but many because they are facing conditions or situations that they want support with, such as musculoskeletal aches and pains, emotional and organic issues (respiratory, digestive, hormonal etc), and problems involving the reproductive system.
-A list of the conditions and situations that my clients have sought help with can be found here.
+My clients come to me for a variety of reasons; some because they need the time out to relax and recharge, but many because they are facing conditions, symptoms or situations that they want support with, for example:

 Click below for more information on: